 What Causes Laryngospasm?

-Laryngospasm is related to gastroesophageal reflux disease, or GERD.
+Laryngospasm may be associated with different triggers, such as asthma, allergies, exercise, irritants (smoke, dust, fumes), stress, anxiety or commonly gastroesophageal reflux disease, or GERD.
 GERD is a condition that occurs when the ring-like muscle that normally closes to keep the stomach's contents from backing up doesn't work right.
 With reflux, harsh acids from the stomach rise up into the esophagus and cause irritation.

 Regular exposure to stomach acids can damage and inflame the delicate lining of the esophagus.
 This damage can lead to momentary spasms of the vocal cords, which close the airway and prevent air and oxygen from getting into the lungs.